| |

 |

-Lone Rider: 1938, Lightning and the Lone Rider strip by Jack Kirby.
-Rancher Jim Larrimore put on a black mask and costume and rode his horse Lightning to fight injustice in the Old West.
+Lone Rider: 1938, Lightnin' and the Lone Rider strip by Jack Kirby, reprinted in Famous Funnies.
+Rancher Jim Larrimore put on a black mask and costume and rode his horse Lightning to fight injustice in the American West.
+While his adventures at first seemed to be the Old West, in an adventure starting in issue 66, elements of the modern day started showing up such as television screen and motor boats.
 The Lone Rider was also a character that had his own book put out by Ajax-Farrell, although whether it was the same character or not... the basic look was at least the same.
-Here he also had an Indian lad as a sidekick named Bright Leaf. |
+Here he also had an Indian lad as a sidekick named Bright Leaf.

 |